apprentech/apprentech.io/index.md

 - You sometimes confuse the AC and TV remote controls :)
 - Boiling an egg is something you'd prefer to leave to professionals
 - You're talented enough to burn water
+- [Please feel free to mail us jokes for this section!!!]
 ```